Qutui Khatun

 Qutui Khatun (Кутуй Хатун, قوتی or قوتوی) was a Mongol princess and one of the wives of Il-Khan Hulagu, founder of Ilkhanate.
 Their son, Tekuder, briefly served as Il-Khan from 1282 until 1284.
-Khatun had an important role in state affairs during Tekuder's reign, and she was known as a protector of Christians.
+Khatun had an important role in state affairs during Tekuder's reign, and she was known as a protector of East Syriac Christians.

 Biography

 Qutui Khatun was the daughter of Chigu of the Khongirad tribe and Tümelün bekhi, a daughter of Genghis Khan.
-She was a Nestorian Christian and an open supporter of Christianity.
+She was a Church of the East Christian and an open supporter of Christianity.
 In 1279, she went to Maragha to support Christians in restoring the ritual of water blessing during Epiphany, which had been stopped due to rivalry with the Muslims.

 Hulagu Khan married Qutui Khatun after the death of Güyük Khatun.
 When Hulagu departed for Iran in 1253, he took two of his four wives with him: Öljei Khatun and Doquz Khatun.
 Khatun and Yesunjin stayed with his brother Möngke Khan, the ruler of the Mongol Empire.
 Khatun arrived in Iran around 1268, as a member of the second wave of Hulagu's relatives who arrived after the Mongol invasion of Iran, but her husband died during her journey in 1265.
 She was informed of his death while in Badakhshan (present-day Tajikistan) by Hulagu's son and successor Abaqa Khan.
 On arrival, they were greeted by Abaqa Khan.
 Since she had outlived her husband, according to Mongol custom, Khatun later married Abaqa Khan.

 After Abaqa Khan died in 1282, two political factions clashed over the succession, with each faction being led by one of Hulagu's wives supporting their son's claim to the throne.
 The faction that supported Möngke Temür was led by Öljei Khatun, and the faction that supported Tekuder was headed by Khatun.
 Other members of the royal family supported Tekuder.
 The decisive moment in the conflict was Möngke Temür's death, which secured Tekuder's claim, and he was eventually enthroned on 6 May 1282.
 Tekuder was a Muslim, deeply involved with Sufi sheikhs, and upon being enthroned, he took the name Ahmed.
 He proclaimed himself the protector of Islam.
 This action eroded the legitimacy of Sultan Al-Mansur Qalawun of the Mamluk Sultanate, with whom he unsuccessfully tried to make peace during the Mongol invasions of the Levant.
 Tekuder did not spend much time on state affairs.
 The fiscal responsibilities of the state were taken care of by his mother and Asiq, the amir of her orda.
 Khatun also received foreign diplomats and participated in creating foreign strategy towards the Mamluk Sultanate.
 Tekuder waited to decide state affairs only after consulting with his mother, who had a final say.
 Khatun promoted a policy of rapprochement with the Muslims.